Dassault Systèmes

 Dassault Systèmes SE ([daso sistɛm]) (abbreviated 3DS) is a French multinational software corporation which develops software for 3D product design, simulation, manufacturing and other 3D related products.

-Founded in 1981, it is headquartered in Vélizy-Villacoublay, France, and has around 20,000 employees in 140 countries.
+Founded in 1981, it is headquartered in Vélizy-Villacoublay, France, and has 25,000 employees across 184 global offices.

 History

 1980s

-Dassault Systèmes (also known as 3DS) grew out of the aerospace industry’s search for more sophisticated drafting tools to streamline the development process and aid in the increasing complexity of aviation design.
+Dassault Systèmes (also known as 3DS) grew out of the aerospace industry's search for more sophisticated drafting tools to streamline the development process and aid in the increasing complexity of aviation design.
 Dassault Systèmes spun out in 1981 (as part of Dassault Group) to develop and market their 3D surface design software CATI, later renamed CATIA.
-That same year, 3DS signed a sales and marketing agreement with IBM, allowing IBM to resell the CATIA CAD software.
+That same year, Dassault Systèmes signed a sales and marketing agreement with IBM, allowing IBM to resell the CATIA CAD software.

 1990s

-In the 1990s, 3DS’ software was used to develop seven out of every ten new airplanes and four out of every ten new cars worldwide.
+In the 1990s, Dassault Systèmes' software was used to develop seven out of every ten new airplanes and four out of every ten new cars worldwide.
 Major players in the aviation and automotive industries, including Honda, Mercedes-Benz, BMW and Boeing, were able to design and mock-up their products in CATIA rather than using CAD programs and physical prototypes.
 The Boeing 777, the Falcon 2000 business jet, and the Rafale jet fighter were designed using CATIA.

-In 1997, following success in launching their initial public offering (IPO), the company acquired SolidWorks and Deneb Robotics, which later became part of the DELMIA brand, and additional software to build toward product lifecycle management (PLM).
-The SolidWorks acquisition strengthened 3DS’ 2D drafting capacity and provided entry into the Microsoft market, while other acquisitions added digital manufacturing software to the product lineup.
-These acquisitions paved the way for 3DS to introduce a total manufacturing system with their subsidiary brand, DELMIA, in 1998.
-The new offering enabled the access of data across the spectrum of manufacturing processes, while remaining independent of the CAD environment.
+Dassault Systèmes launched an initial public offering (IPO) on both the Paris Bourse and Nasdaq in 1996.
+Following its success, the next year, the company acquired SolidWorks and Deneb Robotics, which later became part of the DELMIA brand, and additional software to build toward product lifecycle management (PLM).
+The SolidWorks acquisition strengthened Dassault Systèmes' 2D drafting capacity and provided entry into the Microsoft market, while other acquisitions added digital manufacturing software to the product lineup.
+These acquisitions paved the way for Dassault Systèmes to introduce a total manufacturing system with their subsidiary brand, DELMIA, in 1998.
+The new offering enabled access to data across the spectrum of manufacturing processes, while remaining independent of the CAD environment.

 By the end of 1998, the CAD software industry vendors were devising strategies to become internet-enabled.
-The main focus was to enable viewing of 3D models in web browsers and building interfaces to product data management (PDM) systems.
-3DS was one of the leaders in enabling these functions for their users.
+The main focus was to enable the viewing of 3D models in web browsers and build interfaces to product data management (PDM) systems.
+Dassault Systèmes was one of the leaders in enabling these functions for its users.
 The company benefited from their experience integrating CAD software across networks for the Boeing 777 project, and had already made moves toward internet-enabled CAD software in 1996 with CATIA Conferencing Groupware; which enabled review and annotation of models using the internet.
 The introduction of ENOVIA further marked their industry-leading place by providing internet-enabled PDM and 3D product lifecycle management.
-3DS’ acquisitions continued into 1999, when two CAD software vendors were purchased: Matra Datavision and Smart Solutions.
-Also in 1999, 3DS released CATIA Version 5, which was the first version to be fully implemented in the Microsoft Windows environment.
+Dassault Systèmes' acquisitions continued into 1999, when two CAD software vendors were purchased: Matra Datavision and Smart Solutions.
+Also in 1999, Dassault Systèmes released CATIA Version 5, which was the first version to be fully implemented in the Microsoft Windows environment.